 Bulletin of the Illinois Natural History Survey vol. 24 – vol. 26 (1947-1955)

 [State of Illinois, Natural History Survey Division] Bulletin vol. 22 – vol. 23 (1941 -1945)

 [State of Illinois, Division of the Natural History Survey] Bulletin vol. 13 – vol. 21 (1918-1941)

-Back issues of the Bulletin are available via the University of Illinois institutional repository, IDEALS.
+All back issues of the journal are available via the Archives link.